 Alfresco Pasta is a unique small-batch artisan kitchen that has been producing fresh pasta in Nashville, Tennessee for 16 years.
 Each day we bring to the table our desire and knowledge to deliver a delicious culinary experience of made from scratch, handcrafted pasta combined with regional and local ingredients to make fresh pasta in the true Italian tradition.
 We pride ourselves on never using pre-cooked or artificial ingredients and that our pasta is crafted using original Italian built pasta machines.

-This week, we got together with the good folks at Alfresco Pasta to find out what makes their products so fresh and delicious:
+We interviewed the good folks at Alfresco Pasta to find out what makes their products so fresh and delicious:

 What's Alfresco's history?